cs6771/comp6771/README.md

 # Optional (Setting up an IDE)

-## Option 1: CLion - via the provided Virtual Machine
+## Option 1: CLion - via the provided Linux Virtual Machine
 * Install virtualbox (exact installation instructions depend on your OS)
 * [Download our virtual machine](http://tiny.cc/comp6771vm) we've created for you.
 It has everything set up.
 Run it with virtualbox.
 The password is "comp6771".
 * In virtualbox, file > import appliance > the file you downloaded.
 Make sure you set the CPU and RAM to something appropriate for your machine.